What is the Declining Balance Method of Depreciation?

 Importance of Declining Balance Method of Depreciation

-Under the declining method of depreciation, a greater amount of depreciation is charged in the initial years of the life of the asset.
-This is a rational approach because the asset’s efficiency is higher in the initial years, and as the life of the asset goes on increasing, efficiency reduces.
-Thus, it can be said that this method of charging depreciation is the most appropriate one and is used widely too.
+Under the declining depreciation method, a greater depreciation is charged in the initial years of the asset’s life.
+This is a rational approach because the asset’s efficiency is higher in the initial years, and efficiency reduces as the asset’s life increases.
+Thus, it can be said that this method of charging depreciation is the most appropriate and widely used.

 Advantages of Declining Balance Method of Depreciation

 A major advantage of the declining balance method of depreciation is that it matches the costs of the asset to the revenue it generates.
 A higher amount of depreciation is charged in the initial year when the asset is more productive.
-On the other hand, a lower amount is charged in the later years of the life of the asset.
+On the other hand, a lower amount is charged in the later years of the asset’s life.

-Further, it balances the income statement as in later years, the costs of repair and maintenance increase and depreciation amount decreases.
+Further, it balances the income statement as in later years, repair and maintenance costs increase and depreciation amount decreases.
 This shows a fair picture of the net income being reported.

 Disadvantages of Declining Balance Method of Depreciation

-Applying the declining balance method of depreciation can prove cumbersome due to the complex mathematical calculations involved.
-Moreover, sometimes it is not justifiable to charge different amount of depreciation in various years as it may not depict a true and fair position.
+Applying the declining balance depreciation method can prove cumbersome due to the complex mathematical calculations involved.
+Moreover, sometimes it is not justifiable to charge different depreciation amounts in various years as it may not depict a true and fair position.

 Conclusion

-The declining balance method of depreciation, though complex, is used widely in organizations for computing depreciation to be charged on fixed assets.
+Though complex, the declining balance method of depreciation is used widely in organizations for computing depreciation to be charged on fixed assets.
 It is a popular tool to determine the quantum of benefits an asset can fetch throughout its useful life.
-Though there are various methods available for calculating depreciation, it is arguably the best way to compute the depreciation and remaining book value for each year.
+Though various methods are available for calculating depreciation, it is arguably the best way to compute each year’s depreciation and remaining book value.

 Recommended Articles